-Further, if personal information about you is collected by third parties on any website you have accessed through our websites, we may also collect or have access to that information as part of our arrangement with those third parties.
+Further, if personal information about you is collected by third parties on any website you have accessed through our websites or mobile app, we may also collect or have access to that information as part of our arrangement with those third parties.

 We may also collect basic personal information about third parties (e.g. an employer or a health provider) if provided by an applicant or claimant.

 - Online links to Third Party and Co-Branded sites?

 We store your personal information in a number of ways including:

 - on secure servers including on cloud based services;

 - in telephone recordings: